The Child Dreamer

 We stood in silence.
 The only sounds came from the boy as he continued to cry and whimper.
 My eyes moved from where Catori had once been to the doorway.
 The red runes were still glowing.
 The longer I stared, the more it felt as though they were imprinting onto me as well.

 Lorcan finally stepped forward.
 “You can travel with us.
 Leave your tribe and return to the village, where we can finally begin sealing all of the demons.
 You have a great many things to teach me.”

 I nodded.
 “Very well.”

-When I returned to my body, there was only chaos.
+Returning to my body, there was only chaos.
 Screams roared outside as something orange glowed outside.
 As I stepped outside, people were running, attempting to save anything they could.
-The place where Catori usually slept was lit in ᚠᛚᚨᛗᛖᛋ.
-My ᚠᛚᚨᛗᛖᛋ had followed her back here.
+The place where Catori usually slept was lit in flames.
+My attack had followed her back here.

-The Medicine Man stood nearby, his expression distraught as he watched the ᚠᛁᚱᛖ engulf the entire longhouse.
+The Medicine Man stood nearby, his expression distraught as he watched the fore engulf the entire longhouse.
 His eyes met mine, but only for a moment.
-As I turned, I turned my back on everything.
+As I turned, I turned my back on everything one last time.
 Leaving this life behind to begin anew.
 To follow my destiny with Fate.